allyaiyarak/allyaiyarak/README.md

 ## About me:

-I am a Biological Sciences undergraduate with a strong interest in data analytics.
+I am a Biological Sciences graduate with a strong interest in data analytics.
 I enjoy turning messy data into clear insights that support brand, marketing, and product decisions.

 Mock Projects: